Süleymanname: The Şehname (Shahnama) model

 The Süleymannâme, while a work of art, bore political function as well.
 The Süleymannâme falls under the Şehname, or "King's Book" category.
 The primary function of the Sehname type was to document a complete Ottoman history, legitimizing and exalting the patron sultan in the process.
 They were viewed as symbols of Ottoman court culture.
 Creators of Şehnames, or "Şehnameci," were salaried appointees; under Suleiman, the creator of "court historiographer" was established, pointing to the courtly and political importance of Şehnameci. Şehnamecis were not considered major historians, rather were recognized for their literary skill; Şehnames called for a melding of historical documentation and literary composition, making them difficult to categorize.
 The texts had to be approved by the Sultan and court officials (the grand vizier and religious scholars) before they were included.
 Approval ensured all texts met a high literary standard and accurately matched the content of illustrations.
 The intense vetting process allowed the sultan and advisors to project a carefully crafted image through the text.

 Despite this attention to image, the intended audience for Şehnames were the sultan himself, his court and advisors.
-Luxury manuscripts were considered valuable collectors items, so they were not intended to leave the palace confines.
+Luxury manuscripts were considered valuable collector's items, so they were not intended to leave the palace confines.
 Often the sultan would have Şehname texts read aloud for a court audience, intending to inspire and educate future Ottoman statesmen.
 For the Sultan and his circle, Şehnames were intended to reinforce the power and status of the Ottoman Empire.
 For a broader Ottoman elite, Şehnames were intended to instill and understanding of Ottoman identity.
 For the general population, Şehnames were intended to symbolize the Sultan's power, evidence of his fulfillment of patronage often associated with and expected of a powerful ruler.

 Generally, Şehnames are associated with extravagance and power.
 In addition to legitimizing the Sultan's reign, Şehnames were commissioned typically during times of turmoil, intended to bolster dynastic prestige and justify the ruler.